 - Label attachments in the chronological order referenced in the grant contract agreement; that is, the first attachment mentioned should be Attachment A, the second, Attachment B, etc.

-- Attachments must actually be attached to each copy of the grant agreement.
+- Attachments must be attached to each copy of the grant agreement.

 - Tip: Incorporate attachments by reference within the grant contract agreement.
 Use plain language to ensure information is clear and accessible to both the grantor and the grantee.